acoyfellow/ditto/README.md

 Edge-native parallel LLM orchestration on Cloudflare Workers.
 Run multiple AI models in parallel, merge their outputs with consensus, and get back typed results.

+Built on Cloudflare Durable Objects for extreme durability and idempotency.
+Each job orchestrates parallel model calls using Effect for true concurrency at the edge.

 This repository contains:
 - `packages/ditto-ai/` - npm package for LLM orchestration
 - `src/` - SvelteKit demo & docs deployed to `ditto.coey.dev`